-System Admins can manage how people in their account sign in to Smartsheet.
+A Smartsheet System Admin can manage how people in their account sign in to Smartsheet.

-On an Enterprise-level account, System Admins can also enable the ability for anyone on the account to sign in with their company credentials.
+System Admins can also enable the ability for anyone on the account to sign in with their company credentials.
 Setting up this service requires knowledge of both Security Assertion Markup Language (SAML) and Single Sign-On (SSO).
-The self-service guide with requirements and instructions to set up a SAML-based SSO service with Smartsheet can be found in the Set Up SAML 2 for Single Sign-On to Smartsheet help article.

 To modify how people sign in to Smartsheet: